mike-lischke/antlr4ng/ReadMe.md

 ## Usage

 The following example shows how to use the runtime to parse a simple expression, assuming you have generated the lexer and parser files for the grammar and placed them in a subfolder folder called `generated`.
-The readme file of the [antlr4ng-cli](./cli/ReadMe.md) tool shows how to do that.
+The "Getting Started" documentation section on the [antlr-ng](https://www.antlr-ng.org) website explains in detail how to install the tool and generate the files.
 Assume we have this expression grammar:

 ```antlr
 grammar Expression;